 Where: at Bore Place - directions here.
 You will need to provide your own transport to Bore Place.
 Plenty of free parking on site.

-Download .pdf flier about the club here.
+See full list of dates and download flier about the club here.

 Who is this club suitable for?